ZihaoChen189/COMP15212_labs/experiment/instructions.md

 This exercise asks you to explore the results of applying caching strategies.

+The exercise is *summative*: the mark given contributes to your mark for the unit.

 In the formative exercise, you will have implemented two different strategies for caching: including Cyclic and Least Recently Used.